gottacatchenall/thesis_proposal/README.md

 overlap in time.

-This chapter uses several years of data on bumblebee-flower phenology and interactions across several field site, each consisting of several plots across an elevational gradient, combined with spatial records of species occurrence via GBIF to forecast this uncoupling.
+This chapter uses several years of data on bumblebee-flower phenology and interactions across several field sites, each consisting of several plots across an elevational gradient, combined with spatial records of species occurrence via GBIF to forecast this uncoupling.

-Addresses the EBV to forecast of EBV element of the flow from data to mitigation in @fig:thesis.
+This addresses the EBV to forecast of EBV element of the flow from data to mitigation in @fig:thesis (left).

 ![chapter one concept fig](./figures/ch1.png)